AidanSpeakss/SkykingdomPortfolio/README.md

 # Skykingdom Project

 This repo was created to document the amount of work put into the Skykingdom project.
 The actual repo needs to remain private, to ensure code isn't stolen.
-So I've described the work I am doing here in detail.
+So I've described the work I am doing in detail here.

 ---